Partnership for the Assessment of Risks from Chemicals (PARC) in brief

 First steps of the partnership:

-- Continue work on human biomonitoring of chemicals, with the launch of European studies in both the general population and in occupational settings, and the drafting of a review of the current state of the art in chemical monitoring in order to set up new schemes or broaden the scope of substances monitored in existing schemes, and to innovate with regard to the analytical methods used.
+- Continue work on the biomonitoring of chemicals in humans with the implementation of European studies in the general population and in work situations.
+Review the state of the art in chemical monitoring in order to set up new schemes or broaden the scope of substances monitored in existing ones while innovating with regard to the analytical methods used.

-- Develop computer models and data analysis methods for studying the effects of mixtures and combined exposure.
+- Develop computer models and data analysis methods for analysing the effects of mixtures and combined exposure.

 - Develop the new concepts and tools needed to implement the EU Chemicals Strategy for Sustainability: the chemical synthesis of new compounds or materials without risks to health and the environment, the ability to detect substances that are hazardous to health or the environment, or the provision of modelling tools.